VPN (OpenVPN)

 Symptom: Connection stalls or fails to reach the server.

-Checks: Confirm UDP 55000 is open in iptables/firewalld/ufw; ensure openvpn-server@server is running; reinstall so username.ovpn has the correct public IP/port.
+Checks: Confirm the server port and protocol are open in iptables/firewalld/ufw; ensure openvpn-server@server is running; reinstall so username.ovpn has the correct public IP and port.

 Symptom: 401/404 when fetching /username/ovpn.zip.

-Checks: Confirm /etc/nginx/software/username.ovpn.conf exists and nginx is loaded; verify /etc/htpasswd.d/htpasswd.username credentials; rerun qb reinstall if the route or zip is missing.
+Checks: Confirm /etc/nginx/software/username.ovpn.conf exists and nginx is loaded; verify the /etc/htpasswd.d/htpasswd.username credentials; rerun qb reinstall vpn -u username if the route or zip is missing.

 Resources